Step 1: Take Training

 The MDS section of the QIES Technical Support Office (QTSO) offers additional MDS documents that can aid learning.
 Currently, all of the learning aids on the QTSO site address MDS 2.0 only.
 Information for vendors developing MDS software is also available on the QTSO site.

-One of the best, frequently-updated sources for MDS training is The MDS Mentor written by Cheryl Shiffer, RN, RAC-CT, Texas MDS RAI Coordinator, and Brian Johnson, Texas MDS Automation Coordinator.
+One of the best, frequently-updated sources for MDS training is The MDS Mentor, written by Shelly Nanney, RN, RAC-CT, Texas MDS RAI Coordinator, and Brian Johnson, Texas MDS Automation Coordinator.

 In addition, the Texas MDS State RAI Coordinator provides MDS training in the state of Texas, but only to limited groups of people: